BenRoshan100/Customer-AcquisitionCost-Prediction/README.md

 The model is training on the following data points.
 The model predicts for the given promotion features, what is the expected demand
 1. sales_country: The country where the sales are occurring.
 2. n_products: The number of products.
-3. promotion_name: The name of the promotion being applied.
+3. promotion_name: The name of the promotion being applied. <br>
 Store IDs (boolean values indicating whether the store is selected or not):
 4. store_id_0
 5. store_id_1